Still Confused

 It can be said that the United States has not brought me any extra happiness and pleasure, but only allowed me to live quietly.
 In contrast, wanting a quiet life in China has become a demanding or even impossible luxury to some extent.
 It’s one point of human natures that people tend to forget appreciation.
 It is said that you will no longer smell the fragrance of orchid after you are surrounded by those flowers for a long time.
 After living in the United States for a long time, I have long thought that a quiet life is just a natural desire and a matter of course.
 Thinking about it this way, there is indeed reason to cherish the present moment and enjoy the joy of contentment first.
 Of course, one should not indulge in the comfort zone.
 Instead, one should then go to experience the pain of exploration.
 When suddenly coming back to current moment, I realized that time was passing by, and felt powerless.
 The happy and bitter years were hard to see again.

-(III) Haunting And Unforgettable China
+(III) Haunting and Unforgettable China

 China is a country with a large population.
 Let’s talk about the population issue first.
 In fact, this is not just a problem for China and India, but a global problem, so the Western world is also paying close attention to it.
 There are numerous articles discussing this issue in English.
-Originally I planned to translate a few related articles, but somehow felt that they were not very convincing overall.
+Initially I planned to translate a few related articles, but somehow felt that they were not very convincing overall.
 Most authors start by occupying the moral high ground, similar to the Chinese people's emphasis on political correctness, pointing out that population growth should not be restricted because that approach is inhumane, and some of them incidentally criticize China's family planning policy implemented in the past few decades.
 When talking about environmental degradation and the unbearable nature of the earth, the countermeasures proposed are basically to save energy, such as taking public transportation as much as possible when traveling, setting the air conditioner to two degrees higher in summer, and so on.

 There is an obvious paradox here.
-The original goal of economic development and social progress is to allow people to enjoy a comfortable life, but the growth of population offsets the benefits of economic development.
+The original goal of economic development and social progress is to allow people to enjoy a comfortable life, but the excessive growth of population offsets the benefits of economic development.
 Public transportation is definitely not as comfortable as private cars, and the convenience is also much worse, because it is impossible to go directly to your doorstep.
 Setting the air conditioner to two degrees higher in summer should be within a tolerable range, but after all, the comfort will be compromised.
 In fact, advocating public transportation itself has a sense of last resort, and the implicit line is that there are too many people, and everyone has to make do with it.
 Sacrificing comfort not only makes the current people on the earth feel frustrated, but also is a kind of reminder to the little creatures who will come to this world: Welcome to the earth, but it is a bit crowded, so you will have to concede a little bit.
 From a high moral standpoint, if children are destined to be restricted in limited space before birth and unable to enjoy life to the fullest, then allowing them to be born is irresponsible and inhumane.

 When Europeans and Americans talk about population issues, they will just talk vigorously without feeling the pain.
 After all, they lack long-term experience of putting themselves in such situation.
 To put it more seriously, a well-fed man does not know the hunger of a hungry man.
 There are some people in the West who may prefer this unearthly style of talking about human rights and accusing others of being inhumane without harming their own interests.
 Fortunately, there are only some people.
 Even on English websites, there are many people who are refuting such utopian remarks.